 PTSD UK was founded in 2015 by Jacqui after her own experiences suffering with PTSD.
-The lack of understanding, provisions and information made Jacqui realise that help and education is needed for those struggling with PTSD – along with their friends and family.
+The lack of understanding, provisions and information made Jacqui realise that help and education is needed for those struggling with Post Traumatic Stress Disorder – along with their friends and family.

-PTSD UK is the only charity in the UK dedicated to raising awareness of post-traumatic stress disorder – no matter the trauma that caused it.
-We believe that supportive and reliable knowledge really is power when it comes to PTSD.
-If you understand the types of trauma that can cause PTSD, the physical, mental and emotional symptoms that are experienced, and, most importantly, the treatments that can help you, then you’ll be able to start down the path to recovery when you’re ready.
+PTSD UK is the only charity in the UK dedicated to raising awareness of Post Traumatic Stress Disorder – no matter the trauma that caused it.
+We believe that supportive and reliable knowledge really is power when it comes to PTSD & C-PTSD.
+If you understand the types of trauma that can cause PTSD & C-PTSD, the physical, mental and emotional symptoms that are experienced, and, most importantly, the treatments that can help you, then you’ll be able to start down the path to recovery when you’re ready.

-PTSD UK is here to provide resources and tools to inspire empowerment and resilience in everyone affected by PTSD, to help them work towards recovery.
+PTSD UK is here to provide resources and tools to inspire empowerment and resilience in everyone affected by PTSD & C-PTSD, to help them work towards recovery.
 We campaign to raise awareness of the condition, reach out to high-risk communities, help shape UK healthcare policies, and give everyone the belief that ‘Tomorrow CAN be a new day‘.

-Research shows that 10% of people will experience PTSD at some point in their lifetime – but it’s estimated that up to 70% of people with PTSD in the UK do not receive any professional help at all:
+Research shows that 10% of people will experience Post Traumatic Stress Disorder at some point in their lifetime – but it’s estimated that up to 70% of people with PTSD & C-PTSD in the UK do not receive any professional help at all:

 - For others who have a PTSD diagnosis, they may not know that treatments to help them recover are available.
-Just over a decade ago, people still thought that PTSD was an incurable condition, but more recent evidence and research proves it is possible for PTSD and C-PTSD to be successfully treated many years after the traumatic event occurred – but the treatment options for PTSD are not as well-known as they need to be.
+Just over a decade ago, people still thought that PTSD was an incurable condition, but more recent evidence and research proves it is possible for PTSD and C-PTSD to be successfully treated many years after the trauma occurred – but the treatment options for PTSD & C-PTSD are not as well-known as they need to be.

-- Additionally, people with PTSD are often misdiagnosed as they can develop additional disorders such as depression, substance abuse, problems of memory and cognition, and other problems of physical and mental health.
-These ‘co-morbid’ conditions are what gets diagnosed, and the PTSD is left to get worse in many cases.
+- Additionally, people with PTSD & C-PTSD are often misdiagnosed as they can develop additional disorders such as depression, substance abuse, problems of memory and cognition, and other problems of physical and mental health.
+These ‘co-morbid’ conditions are what gets diagnosed, and the PTSD & C-PTSD is left to get worse in many cases.

 - For many people however, they’re simply unable to articulate how they feel, or feel able to reach out for help.

-- Causes: Many people have pre-conceived ideas of PTSD, and what can cause it.
-There is a widespread misunderstanding that PTSD only affects veterans, or those in the armed forces (likely due to it’s previous name of shell-shock) but it can infact affect anyone, of any age.
+- Causes: Many people have pre-conceived ideas of PTSD & C-PTSD, and what can cause it.
+There is a widespread misunderstanding that PTSD & C-PTSD only affects veterans, or those in the armed forces (likely due to it’s previous name of shell-shock) but it can infact affect anyone, of any age.
 It’s vital that people are aware if they (or a friend or family member) have suffered a trauma, they should be mindful of trauma symptoms, and the possibility of PTSD.

 - Symptoms: There are two areas in which knowing the symptoms of PTSD are useful.
 The first is that people may recognise the symptoms in themselves (or a friend or family member) and reach out for help – starting their recovery process.
 The other is those who are suffering with PTSD, can understand that what they’re thinking or feeling, or how their body is reacting, is ‘normal’ for someone with PTSD – this can be of huge comfort knowing that once the PTSD is resolved, those symptoms will be too.
 Some symptoms of PTSD can feel totally unconnected to the original trauma or the condition itself, so it’s really important people can recognise just how PTSD can affect them.